anthonymorast/mols-research/docs/formats/permutationFiles.md

   For particular definitions of the terms used here, e.g. normalized and reduced, please reference the paper title undergradReport.pdf in the root of the 'docs' directory in this repository.
 There seems to be no standard definitions of some of these terms and this report outlines the definitions we used for the sake of this research.

+  ** This format is subject to change.
+Be sure to check back if you are having issues.